Andriy Kobolyev: CEO of Naftogaz

 Naftogaz and Gazprom initiated the Gas Sales Arbitration on June 16, 2014.
 In its Request for Arbitration, Gazprom claimed payment of unpaid invoices for gas delivered under the Gas Sales Contract from November 2013 to May 2014, while Naftogaz claimed a retroactive revision of the price under the Gas Sales Contract and compensation for previous overpayments under the prices applied before the revision.

-On February 28, 2018, the arbitral tribunal issued the final award on the case of Naftogaz against Gazprom relating to the Gas Transit Contract.

-As a result, Naftogaz team won and successfully collected $4,63 bn from Gazprom.
+On February 28, 2018, the tribunal issued the final award on the case of Naftogaz against Gazprom relating to the Gas Transit Contract.
+As a result, Naftogaz team won and successfully collected $4.63 billion from Gazprom, which was paid into Ukrainian state coffers at the end of 2019.

-Unbundling of the GTS
+To incentivize Kobolyev and his 40-person team's dedication to pursuing victory against Gazprom in the Stockholm Arbitration, the Supervisory Board built into his contract a performance bonus to be awarded upon victory.
+In 2020, Zelensky authorized Kobolyev receiving the bonus pursuant to the contract, and the Ukrainian government paid him accordingly as a reward for winning the Stockholm Arbitration.
+The bonus was politically contentious, despite Ukraine's US $4.63 billion gains.
+In January 2023, citing the bonus, Kobolyev was indicted for allegedly "paying himself" more than the statutory maximum allowed a state-owned enterprise employee.
+The charges against Kobolyev are widely viewed as part of a Ukrainian government effort to eliminate reformers and punish potential political rivals.